polkadot-js/docs/docs/substrate/extrinsics.md

 ## assets

+### approveTransfer(id: `Compact<AssetId>`, delegate: `LookupSource`, amount: `Compact<TAssetBalance>`)
+- **interface**: `api.tx.assets.approveTransfer`
+- **summary**:   Approve an amount of asset for transfer by a delegated third-party account.

+  Origin must be Signed.

+  Ensures that `ApprovalDeposit` worth of `Currency` is reserved from signing account for the purpose of holding the approval.
+If some non-zero amount of assets is already approved from signing account to `delegate`, then it is topped up or unreserved to meet the right value.

+  NOTE: The signing account does not need to own `amount` of assets at the point of making this call.

+  - `id`: The identifier of the asset.

+  - `delegate`: The account to delegate permission to transfer asset.

+  - `amount`: The amount of asset that may be transferred by `delegate`.
+If there isalready an approval in place, then this acts additively.

+  Emits `ApprovedTransfer` on success.

+  Weight: `O(1)`

 ### burn(id: `Compact<AssetId>`, who: `LookupSource`, amount: `Compact<TAssetBalance>`)
 - **interface**: `api.tx.assets.burn`
 - **summary**:   Reduce the balance of `who` by as much as possible up to `amount` assets of `id`.